-Showing all posts tagged: Booker Prize
+Showing all posts about Booker Prize

 Shehan Karunatilaka wins 2022 Booker Prize with The Seven Moons of Maali Almeid